History of Supported Needle Method

 A more refined and decorative version was a bundle of goose quills, wrapped tightly with brightly colored yarn.
 One end of a double-point needle was inserted into the straw or the quills where it was held in position.

 Another, more common device, was a knitting stick or sheath made of wood or metal.
 These were often beautifully carved or engraved, and can be seen in various museum collections.
-A hole is bored in the center of the narrow end for a needle to be inserted.
+There is a hole bored in the center of the narrow end, into which a needle can be inserted.

 The third type of device seems to be unique to Shetland and consists of a leather pad stuffed with horsehair and attached to a belt; the pad is worn at the right side of the waist or hip.
-There are holes punched in the surface of the pad, the end of a double-point needle is inserted into one of them and held in a fixed position by the horsehair.
+There are holes punched in the surface of the pad, the end of a double-point needle is inserted into one of them, where it is held in a fixed position by the horsehair.
 In Shetland it is called a “makkin” or “makkin belt”, which translates as “knitting belt”.
-Knitters in Shetland wore their belts at all times — they wore them walking to market with dried fish, they wore them walking home with a “kishie” full of peat, and when friends and family gathered around the fireplace, the belt would still be firmly in place when there was still knitting to be done.
+Knitters in Shetland wore their belts everywhere — walking to market with dried fish or walking home with a “kishie” full of peat, and when friends and family gathered around the fireplace, the belt would still be firmly in place because there was still knitting to be done.

 In 1984, a few years after I began working on the book, my family and I traveled in Scotland and stopped for a few days in Edinburgh, where I hoped to learn more about the belt.
 I was directed to a small knitting store where it was thought someone would know about it, and found to my great delight that they were offering a class while I was there.
 I signed up immediately.

 My mother had taught me how to knit with the Right Hand Method, tensioning the yarn with thumb and forefinger.
-At that time I still had very little facility with the Right Finger Method, which is used throughout Great Britain and very similar to the method used with the belt.
+At that time I still had very little facility with the Right Finger Method, which is used throughout Great Britain, and which is very similar to the method used with the belt.

 It is more challenging to learn a new way to knit as an adult, and to say I was all thumbs in this class would be an understatement.
 I made no progress at all in terms of facility, but was definitely impressed with the techique.
 I bought a belt and some needles, took them home with me, and practiced until it became second nature.

 In order to write the chapter on knitting methods for my book, I learned every one of them.
 What I discovered in doing so was that they all have pros and cons — each is good at some things, and not quite as good at others.
 They are explained and compared in the book, but other than recommending one method to beginners because it is so easy to learn, there was no reason to favor one over another.
-And in any case, I strongly recommend that every knitter know how to do at least two methods, preferably three.
+And in any case, I strongly recommend that every knitter know how to do at least two methods, preferably three; this makes it possible to switch to the one that is most suitable for a particular project.

 I always thought it was unfortunate the method was not more widely known and used.
 After the second edition of The Principles of Knitting was published in 2012, I decided to see if there was something I could do to reintroduce this remarkable method to the larger knitting community.
-Unfortunately, the belts have not always been readily available (see below for a source in Shetland). and while short needles work well, longer ones needed for garments have been difficult to find.
+Unfortunately, the belts have not always been readily available (see below for a source in Shetland).
+Furthermore, the technique requires the use of double point needles, and while short ones work very well for small items like socks, the longer ones needed for garments have been difficult to find.

-Furthermore, there are things about the traditional belt that I felt were not ideal.
-It is no more than a simple leather pad stuffed with horsehair and it bulges out on both sides.
-Because the bottom is also rounded, it tends to move while in use and I often had to stop and reposition it.
+However, there are things about the traditional belt that I always felt were not ideal.
+It is no more than two pieces of leather stitched together and stuffed with horsehair.
+As a result it bulges out on both sides, and due to the rounded bottom, it tends to move while in use so I often had to stop and reposition it.
 Also, the buckle is small and sometimes comes undone.
 Basically, while a traditional belt has its charms, I thought it would be nice to give this venerable tool an aesthetic upgrade.

 I decided to find a way to have belts made with a new design, but met with no success.
 Then I asked my multi-talented son Jesse if he wanted to give it a try.
 He’d never worked with leather before, but brushed that off and said he was interested.
-We embarked on a period of prototyping that went on far longer than either of us anticipated as we worked out the subtleties and refinements of a new version of this superb tool, but we are proud of the result.
+We embarked on a period of prototyping (that went on far longer than either of us anticipated), as we worked out the subtleties and refinements of our new version of this superb tool, but we are proud of the result.

 The bottom of our new, patented belt is permanently stiffened and curved to fit the body comfortably so it stays in position.
-If you have used a traditional knitting belt before, you will immediately notice the difference.
+If you have used a traditional knitting belt before, you will immediately notice the difference once you put it on.
 We make it in eight beautiful colors of premium leather.
-The PoK logo buckle is easy to manage and doesn’t come undone unless you want it to, and the belt size is adjustable for seasonal clothing differences or changes in weight.
+The belts are sized and the PoK logo buckle is easy to manage and doesn’t come undone unless you want it to.

 1. While other devices were once used to support the right needle in the UK and elsewhere, the knitting belt is unique to Shetland, and many people prefer to have a traditional one.
-Also, we understand our version may be too expensive for some knitters, and those made in Shetland are more economical, even when you include the cost of shipping.
 Here are some links to websites where you can order one:

 Jamieson’s of Shetland